How To Install Synology Surveillance Station

 The recording page lets you set how the camera will record to your Synology NAS, you can select how long the camera records for before the recording is truncated (this is how long each file records for, so for example if you had 3 hours of recordings truncated every 30 minutes you would have 6 separate video files to cover that time frame).

-You can also set the pre and post-recording time, this is for when motion is detected or an is triggered the camera will save a set amount of time before and after the detection.
+You can also set the pre and post-recording time, this is for when motion is detected or an alarm is triggered the camera will save a set amount of time before and after the detection.

 You also have 2 tick boxes to select how you limit the camera’s recording (either only record for a certain number of days or record until a certain amount storage is filled) and then click the button to estimate the required space to record with these settings (save at this point if you want to test the space required – if you want to work out the space required quickly you can use our storage calculator).